What courses can I take to prepare for a career in perfusion?

 The first step is to contact the University's International Programs office.

 You have to be accepted to the University of Iowa before you can apply to the Perfusion Education Program.
+Acceptance to the University of Iowa does not guarantee admission to the Perfusion Education Program.
+A separate application and review process is required for the Perfusion Program.